APPROACH TO LABORATORY DIAGNOSIS

 As diagnostic microbiology testing becomes more complex, clear communication and strong partnerships between microbiology lab professionals and clinicians will remain a top priority.
 Clinicians communicate crucial clinical information about a patient to microbiology lab staff that will then allow lab personnel to direct clinicians toward context-appropriate tests and optimized sample collection methods that have the most diagnostic value, which will ultimately lead to better outcomes for patients.

 Traditionally, diagnosis has relied on culture, microscopic and phenotypic characterization of an organism (Table 9–1), and serologic testing, in which the organism is identified by the detection of organism-specific antibodies in the patient’s serum.
-More recently, advances in the fields of molecular biology and genomics have resulted in more accurate and rapid identification of causative.
+More recently, advances in the fields of molecular biology and genomics have resulted in more accurate and rapid identification of causative organisms.
 There are now several US Food and Drug Administration (FDA)-approved nucleic acid and proteomic-based assays for identifying infectious agents (discussed below), and their routine implementation in the clinical laboratory setting has resulted in improved patient care, better antibiotic stewardship resulting in decreased antimicrobial resistance rates, and increased efficiency of the laboratory and healthcare facility in the processing and analysis of clinical samples.

-Table 9–1General Approach to the Diagnosis of a Bacterial Infection ||Download (.pdf) Table 9–1 General Approach to the Diagnosis of a Bacterial Infection
+TABLE 9–1General Approach to the Diagnosis of a Bacterial Infection ||Download (.pdf) TABLE 9–1 General Approach to the Diagnosis of a Bacterial Infection

 Obtain a specimen from the infected site.